Germany: 2 dead in Flixbus crash on autobahn – DW – 01/11/2025

 A bus accident on a snowy motorway in Germany on Saturday left two people dead and another four seriously injured, police said.

-The accident occurred on an exit from the A11 highway near Prenzlau in the eastern German state of Brandenburg.
+The accident occurred on the A11 highway near Prenzlau, located north of Berlin in the eastern German state of Brandenburg.

 According to a police statement, the bus "veered off the road due to adverse weather conditions and then overturned."